pwetgit/DevOps-Notes/Docker.md

 # Remove all unused containers, networks, images (both dangling and unreferenced), and optionally, volumes.
 docker system prune

+# Remove all unused images not just dangling ones
+docker system prune -a

 ```

 ## Running containers (example with NGINX)